 Note again the excellent results with both the regular lens as well as the dome port photos above.

-Sharpness; Improved color and sharpness retention since you’re closer to the subject (less distortion).
+Another benefit of domes in water is improved color and sharpness retention since you can be closer to the subject and therefore create less distortion.
 Flat lenses create a progressive distortion away from the center of the image as they do not address the progressive refraction near the edges.
 That also means a dome port makes it easier to find focus throughout the frame.
+Similarly, it reduces

-Aberration; Less chromatic aberration (color fringing), as the same refraction impacts not only light but as the light separates into the color spectrum’s component colors.
+chromatic aberration (color fringing), as the same refraction impacts not only light but color, as the light separates into the spectrum’s component colors away from center.
 Dome ports help correct light dissipation over distance, helping ensure a more evenly sharp, focused, and color-correct image.